nicrox89/MIRTO-Emulator/README.md

 - beep.wav
 - bg.png

-It is possible to replace the background drawing a black line on a white background.
+It is possible to replace the bg file drawing a black line on a white background.
 Background image information:

 - WIDTH 500px